foin137/werwolfonline.eu/README.md

 You also need a database called "werwolf", you do not need to insert any tables, this is done by the script automatically.

-Rename 'includes.example.php' to 'includes.php' and insert your id, passwort and host.
+Rename 'includes.example.php' in the 'includes'-folder to 'includes.php' and insert your id, passwort and host.

 If you want to use a different database name, you can change it in 'includes.php'.